-No, you cannot legally terminate on a culture mismatch, although typically this mismatch makes the arrangement unsuitable in the long term for both parties.
+No, you cannot legally terminate on a simply a culture mismatch, although typically this mismatch makes the arrangement unsuitable in the long term for both parties.
+That said, should the behaviours that they exhibit be contrary to the stated values of the organisation, you can manage performance on this basis.